Oregon Negligence Laws

 Research the Law

 If you were harmed by another person's negligence, whether in a car accident, slip-and-fall, or some other event, it's important to know your rights under the law.
 There are also time limits on filing lawsuits, so the sooner you speak to an attorney, the better.
-To learn more about your rights and whether you might be entitled to compensation, contact an experienced personal injury lawyer in Oregon today for a free review of your case.
+To learn more about your rights and whether you might be entitled to compensation, contact an experienced personal injury attorney today.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help